Security

 prowler-compliance - Claude MCP Skill

 SEO Guide: Enhance your AI agent with the prowler-compliance tool.
-This Model Context Protocol (MCP) server allows Claude Desktop and other LLMs to creates and manages prowler compliance frameworks. trigger: when working with compliance frameworks ...
+This Model Context Protocol (MCP) server allows Claude Desktop and other LLMs to creates, syncs, audits and manages prowler compliance frameworks end-to-end. covers the four-layer a...
 Download and configure this skill to unlock new capabilities for your AI workflow.

 Documentation